Wimbledon sees upsets and withdrawals; Eala makes history, Williams sisters' comeback ends

 Image is an AI-generated illustration, not a real photograph.

-Tennis icon Serena Williams has withdrawn from the Wimbledon women's doubles tournament, ending hopes of a highly anticipated reunion with her sister Venus.
-The decision came on Saturday due to a right knee injury sustained earlier in the week during her singles return.
-Williams, who recently made a comeback to competitive tennis after a nearly four-year hiatus, expressed her heartbreak on social media, detailing the fluid that had to be drained from her knee.
+Serena Williams has withdrawn from the Wimbledon women's doubles tournament, ending the anticipated reunion with her sister Venus on court.
+The decision came on Saturday, July 4, 2026, due to a right knee injury Williams sustained during her singles match earlier in the week.
+She had recently made her return to competitive tennis after a nearly four-year absence and unfortunately lost her first-round singles match in three sets.

 What each outlet emphasizes